-Deep rooted plants like shrubs or perennials require less water than your shallow rooted annual flowers.
+Deep-rooted plants like shrubs or perennials require less water than your shallow-rooted annual flowers.
 Test proper watering timing by using a trowel to make a small hole to check saturation after 10 minutes.
-If the soil is saturated to the the depth of the roots of the type of plant (annual or perennial), you have watered enough.
-If not, continue watering and testing at 5 minute intervals.
+If the soil is saturated to the depth of the roots of the type of plant (annual or perennial), you have watered enough.
+If not, continue watering and testing at 5-minute intervals.
 You will likely find you only need to do this exercise once or twice to find your ideal watering time for flower beds.

 Keep containers and boxes moist, allowing them to dry only slightly between watering.